Weather Underground (weather service)

 Weather Underground is a commercial weather service providing real-time weather information over the Internet.
-Weather Underground provides weather reports for most major cities around the world on its Web site, as well as local weather reports for newspapers and third-party sites.
+It provides weather reports for most major cities around the world on its Web site, as well as local weather reports for newspapers and third-party sites.

 Its information comes from the National Weather Service (NWS), and over 250,000 personal weather stations (PWS).
 The site is available in many languages, and customers can access an ad-free version of the site with additional features for an annual fee.

-Weather Underground is owned by The Weather Company, a subsidiary of IBM.
+In February 2024, Weather Underground and its parent company, The Weather Company, became controlled by Francisco Partners.

 History

 The company is based in San Francisco, California and was founded in 1995 as an offshoot of the University of Michigan internet weather database.
 The name is a reference to the 1960s radical left-wing militant organization the Weather Underground, which also originated at the University of Michigan.
+The group took its name from Bob Dylan's lyric "You don't need a weatherman to know which way the wind blows", from his 1965 song "Subterranean Homesick Blues".
+The name, formerly UM-Weather, was changed to Weather Underground in 1991 due to feedback from the National Science Foundation in response to Perry Samson's proposal for funding.
+Weather Underground has since adopted the nickname Wunderground in addition to Weather Underground.

 Jeff Masters, a doctoral candidate in meteorology at the University of Michigan working under the direction of Professor Perry Samson, wrote a menu-based Telnet interface in 1991 that displayed real-time weather information around the world.
 In 1993, they recruited Alan Steremberg and initiated a project to bring Internet weather into K–12 classrooms.
 Weather Underground president Alan Steremberg wrote "Blue Skies" for the project, a graphical Mac Gopher client, which won several awards.
 When the Mosaic Web browser appeared, this provided a natural transition from "Blue Skies" to the Web.

 In 1995 Weather Underground Inc. became a commercial entity separate from the university.
 It has grown to provide weather for print sources, in addition to its online presence.
-In 2005, Weather Underground became the weather provider for the Associated Press; Weather Underground also provides weather reports for some newspapers, including the San Francisco Chronicle and the Google search engine.
+In 2005, Weather Underground became the weather provider for the Associated Press; Weather Underground also provides weather reports for some newspapers, including the San Francisco Chronicle.
 Alan Steremberg also worked on the early development of the Google search engine with Larry Page and Sergey Brin.

 In October 2008, Jeff Masters reported that the site was No. 2 for Internet weather information in 2008.